How developers can add value to each phase of a project they take up as a freelancer and over time can demand better hourly rates.

 Be flexible and open to experimentation.

-It is not always about earning better rates, some projects can help you experiment new technologies and paid for experimentation.
+It is not always about earning better rates right at that moment.
+Some projects help you experiment with new technologies.

-I had few clients who helped me eradicate some of the paid software that otherwise I would have paid for and experimented with.
-Once you pay for it, it becomes tough for you to eradicate as easily as you can when working for clients.
-It took me long time to eradicate vBulletin and move over to xenForo.
+I had a few clients who helped me eradicate most Vbulletin alternatives that otherwise I had to experiment with.
+Once you have invested time and money on something, it becomes tough to eliminate as quickly as you can when working for clients.

 4. Write Rock Solid Proposal

-The proposal is the first and possibly the last impression of you to clients and freelancers who cannot write rock solid proposals can do very little progress in the freelancing world.
-It is as a sample as that.
+The proposal is the first, and possibly the last impression of you to clients and freelancers who cannot write rock-solid proposals can make very little progress in the freelancing world.
+It is as simple as that.

-The proposal is the gateway to your freelancing career and so make sure you craft your proposal such that you provide the right impression about what you do, how you do but more importantly how you can be of asset to the client and not a liability.
+The proposal is the gateway to your freelancing career.
+So make sure you craft your proposal such that you provide the right impression about what you do, how you do, but more importantly, how you can be of asset to the client and not a liability.